Obsidian Markdown Notebook: code execution with outputs stored in the file

 Each output block stores a hash of the cell's source code.
 If the code hasn't changed, the cached output is shown without re-executing.
 Re-running a cell updates the output in place.

-You can also specify document-level defaults in frontmatter, or set project-level defaults in plugin settings.
+You can also specify document-level defaults in the YAML frontmatter, or set project-level defaults in plugin settings.

 Similar Plugins